rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 docs: "DOCS-889"
 ---

-NGINX Ingress Controller can now be used as the ingress controller for applications that are running inside an Istio service mesh.
-This allows to continue using the advanced capabilities that NGINX IC provides on Istio-based environments without resorting to any workarounds.
+You can use NGINX Ingress Controller fpr applications that are running inside an Istio service mesh.
+This allows to continue using the advanced capabilities that NGINX Ingress Controleler in a istio service mesh environments without resorting to any workarounds.

 Prior to 1.11 release, a configuration below would send two host headers to the backend;